Campaign For Real Events is a voluntary organisation promoting understanding of energy and recycling.

 Like a lot of things our schools and public events projects came to a sudden halt at the start of 2020.

-We're starting off again on a different tack.
+We've been starting off again on a different tack.
 We'd been running a solar powered sewing workshop at festivals since 2017 and that's now become our main activity.

 I'd had a couple of old Singer sewing machines for a while; it occurred to me that they ran very smoothly and easily so might not need very much energy to run.
 Fitting a 12 Volt motor and controlling it with a custom made foot pedal made out of the trigger controller from an old battery drill seemed to work well.